notum-cz/strapi-next-monorepo-starter/apps/ui/README.md

 - dayjs
 - lodash
 - plaiceholder
-- tailwindcss
+- tailwindcss, cva, tailwindcss-animate

-## Included code:

-There is a lot of code prepared in this template:

-- `src/app/[locale]` - pages for authorization, builder, docs, profile page
-- `src/components` - the most common components

-For more details see [project structure](#project-structure) section below.

-Not all of them are needed in the final app, so you should remove unnecessary parts.
-There is a function `removeThisWhenYouNeedMe` which is called at the top of each route or component and logs a warning message to the console.
-It serves to identify unused parts of the code.
-If the function, components or page is needed, you should remove the function call.
-Code with remaining `removeThisWhenYouNeedMe` calls should be removed as development progresses.

-## Development setup
+## 🚀 Get up and develop

+#### Transform this template to a project

+To turn this project template into a project:

+- Remove packages you don't need from `package.json` and reinstall dependencies.
+- Remove `src/app/[locale]/docs` as it isn't needed in final app.
+- Remove `src/app/[locale]/builder` and `src/components/page-builder` directories if builder isn't developed.

+_[After this preparation is done, delete this section]_

+### Environment variables

 Copy & rename `.env.local.example` to `.env.local` and fill or update in the values.

-## Run locally in develop mode (with hot-reloading)
+### Run locally in dev mode (with hot-reloading)

 To run the app locally use: